CHAPTER 19 - THE STIPULATION

 “That’s right.
 Ham or bacon won’t hurt the boy.
 If he wants to be a Jew when he grows up, he can always be one then.
 In the meantime, he needs to learn respect for his mother.
 I don’t think religion is ever worth fighting about,” Gray contended.

 “You know,” Dixon stated, “Saint Paul said No food is unclean unless the one who eats it thinks it is, and then it is unclean for that person.
 As for religion not being worth fighting about, unfortunately when we look around the world, that doesn’t seem to be the general consensus of humanity.
+Men have always gone to war over religious differences, and these pa consensus of humanity.
 Men have always gone to war over religious differences, and these parents are at it again here with this little boy serving as the battlefield for the latest clash in a 2000 year feud.
 I don’t believe religious differences can be anymore overlooked here today than they can be in the Middle East or Ireland.
 You’re dismissed, Mr. Gray.
 I believe I’ve heard enough and read enough to get the picture.
 Gentlemen, if your clients are willing to stipulate to a decision based upon the testimony of the two psychologists who have appeared today, I’ll give you a judgment in about ten days.
 We’ll take another five-minute break now.
 If you want to continue the trial, it won’t be until September at the earliest that I can hear more testimony.”

 In the waiting room I broke the news to my supporters.
 It looked promising, but I didn’t like the idea of waiting ten days.